 However, where possible, try to plan ahead before eating out.
 Most restaurants now have online menus with clear allergen labeling so you can check in advance.
 Always let restaurant or hotel staff know about the food allergy in advance or upon arrival.
 Make it clear that it’s necessary to avoid any dishes that may contain that food.
 Ask them if they can provide a separate dish, free from allergic food.
 Explain the risks and if you are uncertain don’t be afraid to ask.

 Be particularly careful at salad bars and buffets where food can be easily cross-contaminated.

 How do I manage my child’s allergy when they go to kid’s parties?

 If your child has an allergy and is going to a friend’s birthday party or celebration, it’s always worth packing some party food in case the food being served isn’t suitable.

 For example, if they have an egg allergy, have a batch of cupcakes in the freezer and simply defrost one or two for them to take along.
 Cakes generally keep well for up to a month and they work best if you use silicone cupcake cases rather than paper cases when freezing.

 Whilst you don’t want your child to feel singled out at a party, their safety is the most important thing.
 You could also ask the parent in advance what type of birthday cake or party spread they are preparing, so you can pack a few similar items.

 Even if you’ve advised the parent or organisation hosting the party about your child’s food allergy, you should provide them with your contact number.
 If you’re particularly concerned, hang out at the venue or somewhere close by.
-So in the unlikely case they do come into contact with a food they shouldn’t, you can be on hand with their treatment plan.
-It can be overwhelming for parents whose children don’t have allergies to think about dealing with an allergic reaction or administering an epipen.
+So in the unlikely case they do come into contact with a portion of food they shouldn’t, you can be on hand with their treatment plan.
+It can be overwhelming for parents whose children don’t have allergies to think about dealing with an allergic reaction or administering an EpiPen.

 For more advice, click on finding support.